Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Step-by-step fix (DIY, 15-30 min)

-Pull out the lower rack.
-Locate the cylindrical filter at the tub’s bottom center.
-Twist it counterclockwise, lift it out, and rinse it under hot running water until clean.
-If food debris is stuck, soak it in warm soapy water for 10 minutes, then scrub with a soft-bristled brush.
-Reinstall before running any cleaning cycle.
+Remove the lower rack.
+Identify the cylindrical filter situated at the tub’s center bottom.
+Undo its twist counterclockwise and lift it out.
+Rinse thoroughly under hot water until clean.
+For stubborn debris, soak in warm soapy water for ten minutes before scrubbing with a soft-bristled brush.
+Replace before operating any cleaning cycle.

 Skipping the filter clean first is the most common mistake.
-Vinegar cannot penetrate a filter clogged with food debris, and debris ejected during the cycle can redeposit on surfaces you’re trying to clean.
+Vinegar can’t penetrate a filter clogged with food debris, and debris ejected during the cycle can redeposit on surfaces you’re trying to clean.

 Use white distilled vinegar.
 Apple cider vinegar can stain plastic interior surfaces with coloring agents.
 Never use cleaning vinegar (higher acidity, 6-10%) without diluting it first: the extra acidity is unnecessary and risks damaging rubber gaskets with repeated use.